|Nutritional Guidelines (per serving)|

 - 1 tsp salt

-- Preheat the oven to 400 degrees F and lightly grease a casserole or baking dish.
+Preheat the oven to 400 F and lightly grease a casserole or baking dish.

-- In a large mixing bowl, mash the cooked lentils until they're mostly mashed, then add the diced onion, fresh sage, minced garlic, oregano and cayenne pepper.
+In a large mixing bowl, mash the cooked lentils until they're mostly mashed and then add the diced onion, fresh sage, minced garlic, oregano and cayenne pepper.
 Once well combined, place this lentil mixture in an even layer in the prepared casserole or baking dish.